usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Authenticator
 Something that the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant's identity.
 In previous editions of SP 800-63, this was referred to as a *token*.

+#### Authenticator Type
+A category of authenticators having common characteristics.
+Some authenticator types provide one authentication factor; others provide two.

 #### Authenticator Assurance Level (AAL)
 A category describing the authentication process proving that the claimant is in control of a given subscriber's authenticator(s).